HMRC Filing Exclusions 2018/19

-Exclusions have arisen because of the introduction of new allowances and bands for certain types of income, making the calculation of the tax liability more complex.
+Exclusions have arisen due to the previous introduction of additional allowances and bands for certain types of income, making the calculation of the tax liability more complex.
 HMRC systems expect our software to match their method of calculation in order for the returns to be filed electronically.
-However, the legislation states that HMRC should ‘deduct the reliefs and allowances in the way which will result in the greatest reduction in the taxpayer's liability to income tax’1 and this is not always the case in their calculations.
+However, the legislation states that HMRC should deduct the reliefs and allowances in the way which will result in the greatest reduction in the taxpayer's liability to income tax and this is not always the case in their methodology.